 And it must interact.
 We share an island.

 However, the Dominican elite does not want to allow it to interact.
 There is a “Haitian Scare” rumor that dates back to the fear of a new “occupation.”
 Dominicans fear that a new “invasion” will occur, and the current unrest in Haiti is reviving all of those nationalist, unjustified fears deeply rooted in anti-blackness.
 The Dominican government, which ranks last in the World Economic Forum list of government expenditures (read: corruption), uses this fear to pass the blame to Haitians for the country’s economic woes.

-As an Afro-Dominicana who is part of the Diaspora, I can’t help but recognize the many similarities that exist between Dominicans living abroad and Haitians living in the Dominican Republic.
 Anti-black racist sentiments of which Dominicans are also victims, are systematically alienating Dominicans from Haitians and in turn, Dominicans from themselves.
 The Dominican Republic as we know it today would not exist if Haiti hadn’t led the first slave rebellion in the Americas.
-The Dominican Republic is alienating itself from its own culture by denying the African influences that exist within it.
+The Dominican Republic’s elite class and governmental policies push the public to alienate themselves from their own culture by denying the African influences that exist within it.
 It is separating itself from the possibility for severing a connection that is needed in order to grow in pride, respect, and celebration of its true identity.
 Because in many ways we share more than the island with Haiti, we share a legacy.
 In many ways, because I’m Dominican, entonces también soy Haití.